7 Steps to Successful Execution of .Net Projects at Integrative Systems

 This is also one of the crucial steps in a .Net project execution process.
 Here, abstraction is key.
-We define the key quality attributes of the application like performance efficiency, capacity to handle multiple users concurrently, reliability, security, fault-tolerance, maintainability, manageability, scalability, trouble-shooting and adaptability to change in business processes and technology with time, configurability, reusability of design components and software elements, and ability to plug in additional functionalities without disrupting the software, once it is deployed and is live.
+We define the key quality attributes of the application like performance efficiency, capacity to handle multiple users concurrently, reliability, security, fault-tolerance, maintainability, manageability, scalability, trouble-shooting, and adaptability to changes in business processes and technology with time, configurability, reusability of design components and software elements, and ability to plug in additional functionalities without disrupting the software, once it is deployed and is live.
 Planning of the documentation of the entire .Net project also falls in this step.

 4. Real-time Coding of the System:

 After the architecture of the .Net project has been built, this is the step where the .Net programmers sit down to code and develop the system.
 This is known as the development stage and usually the longest.
 It is followed by the testing stage which runs parallelly as the developers build the .Net application.
-Here, we come up with a proof of concept, to walk users through the solution to get their feedback and re-confirm their requirements before beginning of full-fledged coding.
-We simultaneously prepare maintenance manuals, help documents and training manuals for the .Net application in this step.
+Here, we come up with a proof of concept, to walk users through the solution to get their feedback and re-confirm their requirements before the beginning of full-fledged coding.
+We simultaneously prepare maintenance manuals, help documents, and training manuals for the .Net application in this step.